bxparks/AceTime/USER_GUIDE.md

 The [cctz](https://github.com/google/cctz) library from Google is also based on the `<chrono>` library.
-I have not looked at this library closely because I assumed that it would fit inside an Arduino controller.
+I have not looked at this library closely because I assumed that it would *not* fit inside an Arduino controller.
 Hopefully I will get some time to take a closer look in the future.

 ## Bugs and Limitations